npm/npm/doc/cli/npm-ls.md

 Positional arguments are `name@version-range` identifiers, which will limit the results to only the paths to the packages named.
 Note that nested packages will *also* show the paths to the specified packages.
-For example, running `npm ls promzard` in npm's source tree will show:
+For example, running `npm ls promzard` in npm’s source tree will show:

     npm@@VERSION@ /path/to/npm
     └─┬ init-package-json@0.0.4